wso2-attic/aws-is/product/README.md

 The WSO2 IS CloudFormation templates use Puppet to manage the server configurations and use the following AMIs to provision the deployment.

-1. Puppetmaster AMI - Contains the Identity Server GA distribution, WSO2 Update Manager, and Puppet modules containing the configurations for IS deployment patterns.
+1. Puppet master AMI - Contains the Identity Server Generally Available(GA) distribution, WSO2 Update Manager, and Puppet modules containing the configurations for IS deployment patterns.

 2. IS AMI - Contains the scripts that are required to create the Puppet catalog.
-Also, these AMIs contain the OS hardening recommended by WSO2.
+Additionally, these AMIs contain the OS hardening recommended by WSO2.
 When EC2 instances start using the AMIs, the instances are updated to get the latest OS updates.

 ### Order of execution

-1. Puppetmaster
+1. Puppet master
      - The latest OS updates and the required tools such as AWS CLI, Logstash, JDK are installed in the Puppetmaster.
      - The scripts needed to add the latest updates to the WSO2 products are retrieved.
      - The latest updates for WSO2 servers are added to the residing GA WSO2 servers in the AMI.